 Help Save Children in Africa.

 Save the Children has worked in Africa for more than 60 years.
-Today, with millions of children and families in Africa already struggling to cope with the impacts of conflict and climate change, COVID-19 is another shock undermining their livelihoods and pushing them toward acute hunger and malnutrition.
+Today, with millions of children and families in Africa struggling to cope with the impacts of conflict and climate change, COVID-19 is another shock undermining their livelihoods and pushing them toward acute hunger and malnutrition.

 In places like South Sudan and the Sahel, the ongoing conflict has hindered families’ access to food for years.
 Across East and Southern Africa, climate change has triggered harsher and more frequent droughts.